LA District Downplays Student Harm After Cyber Gang Posts Sensitive Data Online

-For example, while Vice Society likely posted most of the data it exfiltrated onto its leak site, they may have held onto the most sensitive data like social security numbers to sell on a dark web marketplace, often for identity theft.
+For example, while Vice Society likely posted most of the data it exfiltrated onto its leak site, they may have held onto the most sensitive data like Social Security numbers to sell on a dark web marketplace, often for identity theft.

 Now that sensitive data has been disclosed, the district must formally notify victims that their information was compromised and provide advice on how to best protect themselves, Levin said.
-The district may find themselves on the hook for as much as $100 in medium-term recovery costs, Levin noted, to improve their cybersecurity infrastructure and work to prevent another attack in the future.
+The district may find themselves on the hook for as much as $100 million in medium-term recovery costs, Levin noted, to improve their cybersecurity infrastructure and work to prevent another attack in the future.

 He said it’s important that affected educators, parents and students adopt strong security safeguards.
 The district announced plans to provide credit monitoring services to victims, but Levin said that victims should consider freezing their credit.

 “The school district itself is likely going to be facing a crisis of confidence in its school community about its ability to keep data and their IT systems safe and secure,” Levin said.
 “Ultimately, they’re going to have to be able to answer the question of why they can be trusted to safeguard that personal information going forward.”

 Get the most critical news and information about students' rights, safety and well-being delivered straight to your inbox.